Journey to Justice: Dorset

 Launch event June 7th 2018

-Our exhibition is at the stunning new Shire Hall Historic Courthouse Museum, Dorchester and looking good, together with a very impressive new permanent exhibition about the ‘justice’ system in 19th century Dorset.
+Our exhibition was at the stunning Shire Hall Historic Courthouse Museum, Dorchester June – August 2018 together with a very impressive new permanent exhibition about the ‘justice’ system in 19th century Dorset.
 Staff there organised a well-attended and warmly received launch including powerful speeches about our work from Pat Boyer and Tania Aubeelack.
 Harriet Still, Events and Exhibition Manager at Shire Hall, worked with young people to produce a creative display about Radical Dorset which complements the core JtoJ exhibition.
 One of them Holly Anderson, wrote:

 “The experience of responding to the Journey to Justice exhibit was one of the most interesting things I have ever embarked on.
 It was really insightful seeing and un-earthing local history which I had no idea of!
 Collecting and researching using source material from the local history centre as part of a team was unlike anything I had ever been able to do, and then later collating that in response to the exhibit was not only fun but gave me insight into the life of a historian.
 As a consequence I feel more educated on where I live and the lives of our predecessors and how justice and the struggle for it is prevalent in all aspects of society – even in ‘quiet’ Dorset!”

 Click here for details of all JtoJ related events at Shire Hall